Sam Smith: 2017–2021: The Thrill of It All and Love Goes

-On 8 September 2017, Smith released a new single titled "Too Good at Goodbyes", which debuted at number one in the United Kingdom and number five on the US Billboard Hot 100.
+On 8 September 2017, Smith released a new single titled "Too Good at Goodbyes", which debuted at number one in the United Kingdom and No. 5 on the US Billboard Hot 100.
 Their second studio album, The Thrill of It All, debuted atop the UK Albums Chart and the US Billboard 200, becoming their first number one album in the US.
 On 20 March 2018, Smith started the Thrill of It All Tour, which visited Europe, North America, Asia, New Zealand, Australia, and South Africa until 2019.
 On 27 March 2018, they released "Pray" featuring American rapper Logic.
 On 17 August 2018, the singer collaborated as the main vocalist on Calvin Harris's new track "Promises".
-The song became Smith's seventh number one hit on the UK Singles Chart and their first top song on Billboards Dance/Mix Show Airplay chart.
-They also released the song "Fire on Fire" as the Watership Down soundtrack.
+The song became Smith's seventh number one hit on the UK singles chart and their first top song on Billboards Dance/Mix Show Airplay chart.
+They also released the song "Fire on Fire" as part of the Watership Down soundtrack.

-In January 2019, Smith released the song "Dancing with a Stranger" with Normani as a single and it reached the top ten in the UK, the US and other countries.
-In February, Smith performed a medley of songs alongside Calvin Harris, Rag'n'Bone Man and Dua Lipa at the 2019 Brit Awards held at the O_{2} Arena in London.
+In January 2019, Smith released the song "Dancing with a Stranger" with the American singer Normani as a single and it reached the top ten in the UK, the US and other countries.
+In February, Smith performed a medley of songs alongside Calvin Harris, Rag'n'Bone Man and Dua Lipa at the Brit Awards 2019 held at the O_{2} Arena in London.
 "How Do You Sleep?" was released on 19 July 2019.
-In December 2019, the Official Charts Company named In the Lonely Hour the best-selling debut album of the 2010s and the sixth best-selling album of the decade in the UK, while at 10 weeks, Smith's albums collectively spent the fourth-most weeks at number one in the UK in the 2010s, behind Ed Sheeran, Adele and Eminem.
+In December 2019, the Official Charts named In the Lonely Hour the best-selling debut album of the 2010s and the sixth best-selling album of the decade in the UK, while at 10 weeks, Smith's albums collectively spent the fourth-most weeks at number one in the UK in the 2010s, behind Ed Sheeran, Adele and Eminem.